SarahUBC/wf_ce/WF_data_exploration.md

 library(broom)
 ```

-load data, c for coded, nc for not coded
+load data: c for coded, nc for not coded

 ```r